Avidov Lipsker: Thematology of the literature of the Jewish people

+This research was carried out through two research grants from the Germany-Israel Foundation (G.I.F.).
 In 1985, Lipsker joined Prof. Yoav Elstein—founder of the Encyclopedia of the Jewish Story—with whom he has shaped the research methodology Thematology of Jewish Narrative.
 Since the foundation of the Encyclopedia, he has served as its chief editor.
 Since 2007, has been the director of the Encyclopedia of the Jewish Story: Sippur Okev Sippur (Bar-Ilan University Press).
 This field of study addresses the phenomenon of the multi-version appearance of the Jewish story in the Hebrew, Aramaic, Yiddish, Ladino and Judeo-Arabic languages.
 The Encyclopedia holds an archive of hundreds of versions of Jewish stories both in print and manuscripts.
 The first volume of the Encyclopedia was published in 2005, the second volume in 2009, the third volume in 2013, and the fourth one in 2018.
 Each volume contains Encyclopedic entries reflecting the unfolding of the different versions of a certain story, from post-biblical era to the 20th century.
 The first volume presents the method with which the stories are mapped, as well as the manner in which a multi-version story is handled as a homogenous phenomenon, undergoing changes through time and different cultural spaces.
 The Encyclopedia's editorial board gives a constant platform for academic publication in the Thema series, which includes comprehensive monographs on Jewish fiction, as well as a collection of studies called Ma'ase Sippur: Studies in Jewish Narrative.